Last Updated on January 27, 2024 by Scott Lipe

 Not only does the low-carb ketogenic diet aid in weight loss due to its high protein and MCT components, but it also improves insulin sensitivity and increases satiety by promoting the production of ketone bodies.
 Starting a keto diet can be challenging without proper guidance, but incorporating intermittent fasting and following the Atkins approach can help maximize results.

 So what exactly is the ketogenic diet, one of the popular low-carb diets?
 How do you start one, similar to the Atkins approach?
 Who can benefit from this dietary therapy that aims to increase ketone bodies?
+Keep reading for Keto 101 with this beginner’s guide.

 Understanding How Ketogenic Diet Works